 Scanning Electron Microscopy

-Electron Microscope (SEM) is a powerful technique used to examine and analyse the surface properties and features of a wide range of materials.
+Electron Microscope (SEM) is a powerful technique for examining and analysing the surface properties and features of a wide range of materials.
 By generating high-resolution images at the nanoscale, SEM has transformed multiple fields, including materials science, biology, and archaeology.
 This essay delves into the fundamental principles of SEM, its key components, and diverse applications.

 Basic Principles of SEM